7 Favorite Shoes for New Walkers

 As tempting as it might be, don’t buy bigger shoes for the months ahead.
 Shoes that are too big are hard to walk in and can cause falling and tripping (i.e. drunken sailors on the loose).
 According to Ross Taubman, DPM, a podiatrist in Clarksville, Maryland, “It’s really important to find shoes that fit properly when she’s learning to walk — otherwise, she could stumble and take longer to develop the skill.”

-Toddler feet can also vary up to half a size, so opt for the larger foot’s size.
+Toddler feet can also vary up to half a size from one another, so opt for the larger foot’s size.
 Kids’ feet grow like weeds, so measure again in a few months.
 One of my favorite shoe companies, See Kai Run, also lists toddler shoe sizes by inches.
 Handy to know, because age and size can be a crapshoot.

 If you like shopping for shoes online, invest in an at-home shoe sizer, like the Squatchi.
-For $19, the Squatchi will prevent you from having to schlep your kids to the mall — but keep in mind that many brands don’t run true to size.
+For $18, the Squatchi will prevent you from having to schlep your kids to the mall — but keep in mind that many brands don’t run true to size.
 Once you find a brand you love, you’ll get to know its nuances over time.

 Bend it like Beckham

 Shoes for toddlers should bend easily in your hand.
 Be wary of plastic (or those cute, cheap sneakers from Target).